Jabee: Artist controversy

 In 2014, Jabee was booked to perform a month in advance for "KSBI's Oklahoma Live".
-Jabee brought in a full band for the performance, and the producer of the show asked them to leave—"due to an oversight".
-After winning his Emmy, he was asked to leave without the planned interview, due to the producer's fear of being fired.
-The incident gained hundreds of tweets, reports and social media upload.
+Unfortunately, the booker who was a third-party had booked Jabee even though rap music was not part of the shows demographic.
+The name “Jabee” was unfamiliar to the producer so he had no idea this was a rap artist until they arrived on set for a live show.
+The producer of the show asked them to leave—"due to an oversight of the booking agent".
+He was asked to leave without the planned performance or interview as the producer explained that he would not be on the show.
+Jabee began claiming racism which gained him sympathy and attention.
+The incident produced hundreds of tweets, reports and social media upload.
 The president of station Vince Orza immediately called and released a statement online apologizing for the incident and Jabee waited for the chaos to blow over.

 In 2015, Jabee went to an Oklahoma mall to get a haircut before his Black History 2015 showcase.
 During his time at the mall, Jabee was surrounded by four security guards who criticized him for wearing a hoodie and accused him of filming with a camcorder.
 Inches away from the exit, Jabee was arrested and spent his evening behind bars.
 Incidents like this have helped Jabee write albums such as Black Future, based on experiences from his own life.